yasserbdj96/hiphp/README.md

 <br>
 <h2>What is Hiphp?</h2>
-<p>The BackDoor of HIPHP gives you the power to control websites based on PHP using HTTP/HTTPS protocol.
-By sending files, tokens and commands through port 80's POST/GET method, users can access a range of activities such as downloading and editing files.
-It also allows for connecting to Tor networks with password protection for extra security.<br>
+<p>The HIPHP BackDoor is an open-source tool that allows for remote control of websites utilizing the PHP programming language via the HTTP/HTTPS protocol.
+By utilizing the POST/GET method on port 80, users can access a range of functionalities such as file downloading and editing.
+Additionally, it offers the capability to connect to Tor networks, providing an added layer of security through the use of password protection.<br>

-HIPHP is an open source project created by developers who wanted to give webmasters more control over their sites without having to rely on third-party software or services.
-With this backdoor in place, users are able to make changes quickly and easily from anywhere in the world - all they need is access rights granted by placing the <a href="#HIPHP_HOLE_CODE-Example">HIPHP_HOLE_CODE</a> into any PHP file within their site’s directory structure.
-This makes it easier than ever before for website owners looking for greater flexibility when managing their online presence!<br>
+Developed by a team of webmasters who wanted to provide greater control over their sites without relying on third-party software or services, HIPHP is a simple and user-friendly solution.
+By placing the <a href="#HIPHP_HOLE_CODE-Example">HIPHP_HOLE_CODE</a> in any PHP file within the site’s directory structure, users are granted access rights to make changes from anywhere in the world.
+This makes it an ideal solution for website owners looking for greater flexibility when managing their online presence.<br>

-For those concerned about security risks associated with using this type of tool, rest assured that HIPHP has been designed with safety protocols in mind – including regular updates which ensure compatibility across different versions of PHP codebase used today’s most popular content management systems (CMS).
-Additionally, its password protection feature adds another layer of defense against malicious actors trying gain unauthorized entry into your system or data stores; making it one secure solution worth considering if you're looking take back full control over your website hosting environment!</p>
+Security is a top priority for HIPHP, with regular updates ensuring compatibility across different versions of PHP codebase used by popular content management systems (CMS).
+Its password protection feature adds an additional layer of defense against unauthorized access.
+HIPHP is a secure solution for those looking to take back full control over their website hosting environment.</p>

 <br>